 6:00 – 8:30 p.m.

-Ten weeks, 25 hours total.
-SLR digital camera is preferred, or a digital camera with a manual shooting mode.
-Simple point-and-shoot cameras will not work for this course, neither will cell phones.
+Six weeks, 15 hours total for this April-May class.
+SLR digital cameras are required, or a digital camera with a manual shooting mode.
+Simple point-and-shoot cameras will not work for this course; neither will cell phones.
 You need a camera with adjustments for ISO, shutter speed, and aperture.
 Students of all skill levels are welcome, age 15 and up.
-As part of this class, we sometimes photograph dress rehearsals at the Delaware Childrens’ Theatre.
+As part of this class, we often photograph dress rehearsals at the Delaware Childrens’ Theatre.

 See the Delaware Art Museum website to learn more about this Studio Art Class, or call the museum at 302 571-9590.

-Take your photographs to the next level in this series of workshops exploring Adobe Lightroom and Adobe Photoshop.
+Take your photographs to the next level with these workshops exploring Adobe Lightroom and Adobe Photoshop.
 Students should have a basic understanding of these applications before enrolling.
 Students are encouraged to bring their laptops to class if they have the software already installed.
 Some bring their tablets and phones, but the class is designed around the desktop versions of these applications.

 You can download trial versions of Adobe Lightroom and Photoshop at